 Applications must be completed and submitted online using the CIRM Grants Management Portal at https://grants.cirm.ca.gov.
 Any prospective PI must create a login in the system to access application materials and apply.
-Applications are available in the system only to the PI.
+Applications are available in the system only to the PI and his or her designee.
 A PI may submit only a single Inception Award application in a given review cycle.